Treutlen County Vehicle Impound Guide

 After retrieving your vehicle, take the following steps to protect yourself.

-• Document any damage immediately: Carefully inspect your vehicle for any damage that may have occurred while in impound.
+• Inspect Your Vehicle: Before leaving the impound lot, thoroughly inspect your vehicle for any damage that may have occurred while it was in their care.